capactio/dashboard/README.md

 ## Development

+The application has been initialized using [Create React App](https://create-react-app.dev/).
 In the project directory, you can run:

 ### `npm start`